Naming Conventions to Create Memorable Characters for Your Fictional World or Story

 Adding an 's' to the end of a surname that was derived from an occupation was a common attribute in Wales and in some parts of England.
 The addition of the 's' at the end of a name can indicate two variations to the occupational surname.
 It may have been given to a son of a person with that occupation, or it could indicate that they were a servant of a person with that occupation.

+In the surname Vickers, the 's' could indicate that the person was a servant to a Vicker or a son.
 If the former is true in the case of my maiden name Wells, which is another common surname in Western civilization, it would mean that my ancestors may have been the servants of well diggers.

 One more characteristic that is essential when researching the heritage of surnames is to always look for variations and errors in documentation.
 Surnames are often changed when a person migrates to another country either deliberately to give it a more socially acceptable name or due to errors made by clerks.